flipz357/flipz357.github.io/_posts/2024-08-21-chomsky-llm.md

 English also contains well known regularities like SVO (Subject-Verb-Object), which are broken when shuffling.
 Thus, the uncertainty of the model on shuffled words can only be higher.

 So the best perplexity level that a model can be expected to achieve is different across setups, even if the vocabulary of tokens is the same.
-Without knowing the expected levels it's hard to get to the bottom of the matter.
+Without knowing these expected levels it's hard to judge whether Chomsky is wrong.

 ### Conclusion: Chomsky's argument is yet to be refuted